Milton H. Erickson: Trance and the unconscious mind

 Erickson's view of the unconscious mind was distinctly different from that of Freud whose ideas dominated the context of the times.
 Zeig quotes Erickson as describing "The unconscious mind is made up of all your learnings over a lifetime, many of which you have forgotten, but which serve you in your automatic functioning".
 Andre Weitzenhoffer points out: "The Ericksonian 'unconscious' lacks in particular the hostile and aggressive aspects so characteristic of Freud's system".

-It is clear from Erickson's writing that he relied on a supposition of an active, significant, unconscious.
+Erickson relied on a supposition of an active, significant, unconscious.
 It was Erickson's perspective that hypnosis provided a tool with which to communicate with the unconscious mind and access the reservoir of resources held within.
-He describes in a 1944 article on unconscious mental activity, "Since hypnosis can be induced by trance and manifests the unwarranted assumption is made that whatever develops from hypnosis must be completely a result of suggestion, and primarily an expression of it".
+He describes in a 1944 article on unconscious mental activity, "Since hypnosis can be induced and trance manifestations elicited by suggestion, the unwarranted assumption is made that whatever develops from hypnosis must be completely a result of suggestion, and primarily an expression of it.
+The hypnotized person remains an individual, and only certain limited general relationships and behavior are temporarily altered by hypnosis.
+Hypnosis is in fact the induction of a peculiar psychological state which permits subjects to reassociate and reorganize inner psychological complexities in a way suitable to the unique items of their own psychological experiences."
 In the same publication Erickson repeatedly comments about the autonomy of the unconscious mind and its capacity to solve problems.

-Erickson was an irrepressible practical joker.
 The essential element of Erickson's jokes was not hostility, but surprise.
 It was not uncommon for him to slip indirect suggestions into a myriad of situations.
 He also included humor in his books, papers, lectures and seminars.

-The same situation is in evidence in everyday life, however, whenever attention is fixated with a question or an experience of the amazing, the unusual, or anything that holds a person's interest.
-At such moments people experience the common everyday trance; and get that faraway or blank look.
-Their eyes may actually close, their bodies tend to become immobile (a form of catalepsy), certain reflexes (e.g., swallowing, respiration, etc.) may be suppressed, and they seem momentarily oblivious to their surroundings until they have completed their inner search on the unconscious level for the new idea, response, or frames of reference that will re-stabilize their general reality orientation.
-We hypothesize that in everyday life consciousness is in a continual state of flux between the general reality orientation and the momentary micro-dynamics of trance.

-Many people are familiar with the idea of a "deep" trance, and early in his career Erickson was a pioneer in researching the unique and remarkable phenomena that are associated with that state, spending many hours at a time with individual subjects, deepening the trance.
-Erickson's work on depth of trance is detailed in his 1952 paper in which he provides history, justification, and ideas about its use.
-Trance states for therapeutic reasons can be either light or deep, depending on such factors as the personality of the patient, the nature of the problem and the stage of therapeutic progression.
+Early in his career Erickson was a pioneer in researching the unique and remarkable phenomena that are associated with that state, spending many hours at a time with individual subjects, deepening the trance.
+Erickson's work on depth of trance is detailed in his 1952 paper in which he provided history, justification, and ideas about its use. ("Trance states for therapeutic purposes may be either light or deep, depending on such factors as the patient's personality, the nature of his problem, and the stage of his therapeutic progress".)